Police kill robbery suspect, arrest inter-state car snatcher – The Sun Nigeria

 Operatives of the Delta State Police Command have killed a suspected member of an armed robbery gang in Warri area of the state.

-Tobi was trailed to Mammy market Effurun where he was arrested with assorted vehicle number plates which were instantly recovered from him, according to Edafe.
+Tobi was trailed to Mammy market Effurun where he was arrested with assorted vehicle plate numbers which were instantly recovered from him, according to Edafe.

+Edafe added one Toyota Hilux with registration number UYY 210 GT suspected to have been stolen at Akwa-Ibom State was also recovered at the suspect’s base.

+On the death of the suspected armed robber, Edafe explained that operatives on routine patrol along Okere Market Junction, Warri, where they intercepted a four-man gang operating with a mini bus with registration number Delta DSZ 912 XA.

 Leave a Reply